Yoshiko182985/python-learnings/README.md

 # Jo's Code Journeys

  * an age program
- * a hello world intro
+ * a hello world intro with a metric fuckton of notes
- * a file i really don't need

 ## Printing